skytin1004/skytin1004/README.md

 ## 🚀Introduction
 Hello, I'm Minseok Song!
-My journey into programming started in 2010 with a simple game I developed.
-This game, designed to avoid obstacles and reach the next level within 30 seconds, ignited my passion for programming.
+My journey into programming started in 2010 with a simple game 🕹️ I developed.
+This game, designed to avoid obstacles and reach the next level within 30 seconds⏱️, ignited my passion for programming.
 Since then, I have dedicated myself to creating software that brings happiness and comfort to people.

 <div align=left>